 This is due to the fact that most people are multi-taskers – they tend to listen to videos rather than watch them.
 Thus, what’s said is in a way even more important than what’s happening on screen.

 A strong video script matters a great deal in 2019.
 Though there isn’t a one-size-fits-all approach for writing a perfect text to accompany the visual, there are certain practices experienced writers follow.
 In this blog post, we’ll go over the main tips and strategies that’ll help business owners explain how great their product really is.
 You’ll find a PDF template for explainer video scripting as well.
 You can easily customize it to your business to make it appear unique to you.

 See a brief summary of the article in our video.

 What is an explainer video?

 In a nutshell, an explainer video is a short clip that explains a product (service) in a short, concise way.
 Businesses try out various styles – animated videos, the demonstration of the product with a voice-over, a clip with physical action.
-Explainer videos are known to be educational as well as business-oriented.
+Explainer videos are educational as well as business-oriented.
 There’s a specific set of characteristics that makes these videos different from any other video content:

 - Explainer videos are short.
 They are extremely straightforward, usually limited to 90 seconds.

 - Simplicity.
 There’s no complicated five-act structure.
 The three main questions answered are “What”, “How”, and “Why”.

 - Voice-overs (VO).Using a VO instead of having actors speak is a defining characteristics of explainer videos.